microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-policyrule-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [microsoft.graph.networkaccess.forwardingRule](../resources/networkaccess-forwardingrule.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [microsoft.graph.networkaccess.policyRule](../resources/networkaccess-forwardingrule.md) object in the response body.
+The **@odata.type** property identifies whether the policyRule is a [m365ForwardingRule](networkaccess-m365forwardingrule.md) or a [privateAccessForwardingRule](networkaccess-privateaccessforwardingrule.md) type.

 ## Examples